DigitariaWebs/Ibox_Fullstack/cursor.md

 - **NEW:** Added customer phone verification with floating verification button
 - **NEW:** Implemented app-blocking verification gate for unverified customers
 - **NEW:** Created modern animated OTP cells with auto-advance functionality
+- **NEW:** Complete admin system for driver verification management
+- **NEW:** Admin dashboard with real-time verification status tracking

 ---